rhp997/BTPi/README.md

 ## WMS Access (Proxy Routes)

 Epicor's WMS system utilizes a combination of XML endpoints and a "Pulse board" application for reporting.
-Accessing this data programatically traditionally faced one of two hurdles:
+Accessing this data programatically traditionally faced one of three hurdles:

 1. The returned data is in XML format or
+2. The endpoint returns "Not an ajax request"
-2. The server blocks cross-origin requests.
+3. The server blocks cross-origin requests

 BTPi’s proxy mode addresses both issues by accepting an "api" URL parameter, which is then requested via proxy with an unrestrictive Cross-Origin Resource Sharing (CORS) policy.
 For JSON requests, an additional "X-Requested-With" header is also sent to mimic an AJAX call.
 The endpoint data is returned in a response object as JSON.